-- "We did not fully heed the warnings of our credit models.
-Delinquencies were increasing, and models predicted worse to come." - "Early indicators of credit risk exposure existed.
-Internal control systems highlighted many of the risks that eventually transpired." - "Lots of experienced people were uncomfortable with underwriting guidelines.
+• "We did not fully heed the warnings of our credit models.
+Delinquencies were increasing, and models predicted worse to come."

+• "Early indicators of credit risk exposure existed.
+Internal control systems highlighted many of the risks that eventually transpired."

+• "Lots of experienced people were uncomfortable with underwriting guidelines.
 Going forward, we need to rely on our experience and instinct when business practices don't make sense.
-In particular, stated income and high LTV was highly counter-intuitive." - "This crisis will stay in our minds for a generation.
+In particular, stated income and high LTV was highly counter-intuitive."

+• "This crisis will stay in our minds for a generation.
 We will probably not see a return to this type of irrational behavior for a long time to come."

-- 222. The fact that the above concerns mirror concerns the Credit Risk Committee raised long before Countrywide's problems became public further shows that Countrywide's admissions were not mere hindsight.
-In an internal document highlighting "areas of concern," alternatively known as a "wall of worries," one of the Credit Risk Committee's "areas of concern" was Countrywide's "loan quality," including "increased fraud," "exception underwriting," "guideline drift," "attribute deterioration," and "appraisal quality." - 223.
-As noted above, John McMurray, Countrywide's then-Chief Risk Officer, gave repeated, explicit, and alarming warnings to Sambol, Mozilo, and others about the financial risks of Countrywide's origination practices, and advocated for stricter origination guidelines.
-McMurray's testimony also identified his own notes from November 3, 2006, wherein McMurray indicated that he had discussed with Sambol that McMurray was concerned that he would be personally blamed for products that he

-"never advocated and often recommended against."
+299. The Credit Risk Committee raised concerns similar to the above concerns long before Countrywide's problems became public, further showing that Countrywide's deficiencies were not mere hindsight.
+In an internal document highlighting "areas of concern," alternatively known as a "wall of worries," one of the Credit Risk Committee's "areas of concern" was Countrywide's "loan quality," including "increased fraud," "exception underwriting," "guideline drift," "attribute deterioration," and "appraisal quality."
+This document was generated within Countrywide at the time many of the Mortgage Loans at issue here were being generated and securitized in Western & Southern's Offerings.

+300. As noted above, John McMurray, Countrywide's then-Chief Risk Officer, gave repeated, explicit, and alarming warnings to Sambol, Mozilo, and others about the financial risks of Countrywide's origination practices, and advocated for stricter origination guidelines.
+McMurray's testimony also identified his own notes from November 3, 2006, wherein McMurray indicated that he had discussed with Sambol that McMurray was concerned that he would be personally blamed for products that he "never advocated and often recommended against."
 (Emphasis added).
 His testimony also indicates he raised "concerns about inadequate controls, infrastructure, etc." (Emphasis added).
 His notes also indicated that he discussed with Sambol concerns about "the company's risk philosophy.
 Discussed 'can't say no' culture, pressure from matching and no brokering policies."

-224. The testimony of another risk manager, Ingerslev, also confirms that Countrywide was made aware internally of the risks its shoddy procedures were creating:
+301. The testimony of another risk manager, Ingerslev, also confirms that Countrywide was made aware internally of the risks its shoddy procedures were creating: